 One of these projects is a demonstration project for recycling removed soil being carried out in Nagadoro, the only district in Iitate Village where evacuation orders have not been lifted.
 Of the removed soil generated in Iitate Village, soil with a radioactivity of 5,000 Bq or less per kilogram will have foreign materials removed and be processed into recycled material.
 This recycled material will be used for the foundation of an embankment, covered by soil to block radiation, and turned into farmland.
 In addition to developing farmland, to confirm safety and productivity, embankments were built for testing and tests carried out on cultivating flowers, vegetables, and energy crops (all vegetables produced were disposed of).
 To compare the productivity and safety of crops, comparisons were also carried out between cultivation with the layer of soil to block radiation and without.
 From the 2021 fiscal year, tests are also being carried out to see if the recycled material can be used for paddy fields.

 ◆A Ministry of the Environment official will explain the demonstration project for recycling, and the tour will see the yard where recycled building material is made and the paddy field test area.
-Afterwards, the tour will hear from Mr. Yoshitomo Shigihara, who was the administrative head of Nagadoro until 2020, and other residents who are still living as evacuees about the decision to accept the national government’s demonstration project being carried out in Nagadoro and their hopes for Nagadoro’s recovery.
+Afterwards, the tour will hear from Mr. Yoshitomo Shigihara, who was the administrative head of Nagadoro until 2020 about the decision to accept the national government’s demonstration project being carried out in Nagadoro and his hopes for Nagadoro’s recovery.

 【Photos courtesy of MOE】